-How damaging is your belly fat?
-October 29, 2017 Have you ever wondered why – despite all your dieting and exercise efforts – you keep gaining belly fat?
-As you age, it becomes more challenging to keep excess inches off your abdomen and abdominal fat is fat you don’t...read more
+Why this is the number one way to get rid of belly fat Have you ever wondered why – despite all your dieting efforts – you keep gaining belly fat?
+As you age, it becomes more challenging to keep excess inches off your abdomen and abdominal fat is fat you don’t want...read more

 Body Weight Training for Beginners FREE 4 Week Program for BEGINNERS Featuring Jen Sinkler.
 She has 13 years as a fitness editor, writer and personal trainer, with another two full decades also training as an athlete (many of those on the U.S. national rugby team)....read more